elastisys/kube-insight-manifests/README.md

 ## Architecture
 The `kube-insight` observability stack is "Kubernetes-native" in that it both monitors a Kubernetes cluster and runs in a Kubernetes cluster.
-The monitored cluster can, and probably, should be a different cluster from the one where `kube-insight` is deployed (at least for production settings: the times when your cluster is experiencing problems are the times when you *don't* want your observabilit solution to fail -- so keep those error domains separate!).
+The monitored cluster can, and probably should, be a different cluster from the one where `kube-insight` is deployed (at least for production settings: the times when your cluster is experiencing problems are the times when you *don't* want your monitoring to break -- so keep those error domains separate!).

 TODO: architecture sketch